-Students who do not qualify as bona fide residents of the state of Hawai'i, according to the University of Hawai'i rules and regulations in effect at the time they register, must pay the non-resident tuition.
+In accordance with the University of Hawai'i rules and regulations, students that do not qualify as a bona fide resident of the state of Hawai'i for tuition purposes must pay out-of-state tuition.
 An official determination of residency status will be made prior to enrollment.
 Applicants may be required to provide documentation to verify residency status.
-Once classified as a non-resident, a student continues to be classified during his/her term at the college until he/she can present clear and convincing evidence to the residency officer that proves otherwise.
-Some of the more pertinent University residency regulations follow.
+Once deemed a non-resident, a student will continue to be classified as a non-resident until satisfactory evidence is provided to the registrar.
 For additional information or interpretation, contact the residency officer in the Admissions Office.
 Detailed information is available in Hawai'i Administrative Rules Title 20, Chapter 4: Determination of Residency as Applied to Tuition and Admission (PDF).